 He made all kinds of animals that travel on the ground.
 When he made the big-horn with its great horns, he put it out on the prairie.
 It did not seem to travel easily there; it was awkward and could not go fast, so he took it by one of its horns and led it up into the rough hills and among the rocks, and let it go there, and it skipped about among the cliffs and easily went up fearful places.
 So Old Man said to the big-horn, “This is the place for you; this is what you are fitted for; the rough country and the mountains.”
-While he was in the mountains he made the antelope, and turned it loose to see how it travelled.
+While he was in the mountains he made the antelope and turned it loose to see how it traveled.
 The antelope ran so fast that it fell over some rocks and hurt itself.
 He saw that this would not do, and took the antelope down on the prairie and set it free there, and it ran away fast and gracefully, and he said to it, “This is the place that suits you.”

-At last, one day, Old Man decided that he would make a woman and a child, and he modelled some clay in human shape, and after he had made these shapes and put them on the ground, he said to the clay, “You shall be people.”
+At last, one day, Old Man decided that he would make a woman and a child, and he modeled some clay in human shape, and after he had made these shapes and put them on the ground, he said to the clay, “You shall be people.”
 He spread his robe over the clay figures and went away.
 The next morning he went back to the place and lifted up the robe, and saw that the clay shapes had changed a little.
 When he looked at them the next morning, they had changed still more; and when on the fourth day he went to the place and took off the covering, he said to the images, “Stand up and walk,” and they did so.
 They walked down to the river with him who had made them, and he told them his name.

 As they were standing there looking at the water as it flowed by, the woman asked Old Man, saying, “How is it; shall we live always?
 Will there be no end to us?”